chentoast/blog/_posts/2019-02-04-VariationalInference1.md

 title: Variational Inference Part 1&#58; Introduction and Coordinate Ascent
 ---

 The biggest challenge of Bayesian Statistics lies in model inference, where one combines the prior and likelihood to derive a posterior.
 Most of the time, the posterior will not have an analytic form and so we have to rely on sampling methods such as MCMC.
 However, MCMC can be very computationally expensive, and in the age of big data, there is a lot of attention being directed towards developing new inference algorithms that could scale well to large datasets.
 In the last couple of years, Variational Inference has become a viable and scaleable alternative to MCMC for performing inference on complex Bayesian models.
-In this notebook, I'll present the basic math underlying the mechanics of Variational Inference, and also present it in its most simple form: Coordinate Ascent Variational Inference.
+In this post, I'll present the basic math underlying the mechanics of Variational Inference, and also present it in its most simple form: Coordinate Ascent Variational Inference.
 I'll end with a practical example, showing how to apply Coordinate Ascent Variational Inference to a Mixture of Gaussians model.
 My derivations will be following [(Blei 2016)](https://arxiv.org/abs/1601.00670) very closely.

 1. [Introduction and the Problem](#intro)
 2. [Statement of the objective](#objective)